stevenliuxd/terranetes/README.md

-# terranetes
+# Terranetes
-Sample project aimed to automatically deploy k8s cluster with terraform.
+This is a sample project aimed to automatically deploy k8s cluster with terraform.
 It will host a sample web-service with Nginx as the LB and reverse proxy.

+## Pre-reqs